Animation MA Online Open House event in Zoom on 14th January 2021 at 17:00 (GMT+2) – REGISTER HERE

 As our master students come from very different parts of the world and have different educational backgrounds we try to encourage their individual approach to filmmaking.
 The films vary from narrative to more experimental.
 Most of the works are executed in traditional 2D or stop motion techniques.
 Recently we have started to offer more thorough CGI courses as well.
 We invite several well-known animation artists to give workshops where they offer their inspiration and different approaches to animation.

 Upon completion of the MA in Animation programme, students have acquired in-depth theoretical and practical animation skills.
-The students can specialise in specific animation techniques and create individual projects in the appropriate technique.
-After graduation, the students are qualified to realise themselves as animated film creators, professionals in creative industries or teachers in their field.
-Students who have completed the Master’s programme are also qualified to continue their studies and pursue a doctoral degree.
+Students can specialise in specific animation techniques and create individual projects in the appropriate technique.
+After graduation, our students are qualified to realise themselves as animated film creators, professionals in creative industries or teachers in their field.
+Students who have completed the master’s programme are also qualified to continue their studies and pursue a doctoral degree.

-Animations department also offers a BA in Animation curricula in Estonian language.
+The Department of Animation also offers a BA in Animation curriculum in Estonian language.